peteroupc/peteroupc.github.io/randomfunc.md

 #### Generating Random Points on the Surface of a Hypersphere

 Generating N `Normal(0, 1)` random numbers, then dividing them by their _norm_ (the square root of the sum of squares of the numbers generated this way, that is, `sqrt(num1 * num1 + num2 * num2 + ... + numN * numN)`) will result in an N-dimensional point lying on the surface of an N-dimensional hypersphere of radius 1 (that is, the surface formed by all points lying 1 unit away from a common point in N-dimensional space).
 [Reference](http://mathworld.wolfram.com/HyperspherePointPicking.html).
+(In the exceptional case that all numbers are 0, the process should repeat.)

 <a id=Binomial_Distribution></a>
 ### Binomial Distribution